 Acquacotta (Traditional Tuscan Soup)

-- 3 tablespoon olive oil Extra Virgin
+- 3 tablespoons olive oil Extra Virgin

 - 3 stalks celery sticks 1 inch Slice